fbpx

 The Frug is one of the most common French bulldog mixes you’ll see, and he always seems to have a goofy expression on his face, which is just one of the many perks of these silly pups!
 The mixed breed may have the clownish nature of both breeds or lean into the famed dramatics of pugs, especially regarding nail trims.

 He’s a compact yet stocky sniffer, inheriting the boulder-like build of his parent breeds along with their brachycephalic (flat-faced) look, so limit his time outside in warm weather.
-His sturdy build and gentle demeanor make him the perfect choice for families.
+His sturdy build, loyal personality, and gentle demeanor make him the perfect choice for families.

 2. French Bulldog x Pit Bull (Frenchie Pit)

 The Frenchie Pit is one powerful pup!
 This pooch is all muscle, though his strongest muscle is his heart!
-He’s a big sucker for pets and kisses.
+He’s a big sucker for pets and kisses and can have one super loyal personality.
 Just make sure you start training him manners like loose leash walking earlier on before he gets too strong.

 3. French Bulldog x Boston Terrier (Frenchton)

 The Frenchton is sassy, sweet, and snuggly, which is just about everything you could ask for in a dog.
-Boston terrier mixes are already silly, goofy guys, so combining them with a Frenchie will likely result in one wacky, endlessly-amusing canine pal!
-Like the Frug, the Frenchton is one of the most common French bulldog mixes you’ll meet.
+Boston terrier mixes are already silly, goofy guys, so combining them with a Frenchie will likely result in one wacky, endlessly amusing canine pal!
+Like the Frug, the Frenchton is one of the most common French bulldog mixes you’ll meet, with both parents popular breeds at the moment.

-While this class clown is a natural-born entertainer, as a brachycephalic breed, his flat face warrants caution in hot weather, as he can overheat easily.
-His large, protruding eyes can also have issues or accidentally get poked, so avoid romps through underbrush and keep up on regular vet visits.
+While this class clown is a natural-born entertainer, as a brachycephalic breed, he can overheat easily.
+His large, protruding eyes can also have issues or accidentally get poked, so avoid romps through the underbrush and keep up on regular vet visits to check for potential health issues.
+Unfortunately, health concerns are breed traits he can inherit from his parent pups, as both are known for a list of issues.

 4. French Bulldog x Chihuahua (French Bullhuahua)

 The Frenchie-Chihuahua mix is a sweet pup with a mind of his own.
 This little pup often sports large ears that complement his tiny body quite comically, particularly when he also has pouty facial features.
-He may have the clownish nature of a Frenchie or take after the legendary lapdog status of a Chihuahua, with some pups winding up being the best of both worlds as snuggly, fun companions.
+He may have the clownish nature of a Frenchie or take after the legendary lapdog status of a Chihuahua, with some pups winding up being the best of both worlds as snuggly, fun companions who build strong bonds with their families.

-This mix usually has a short, spiky coat that needs minimal brushing aside from removing loose hair, but if he’s mixed with a long-haired Chihuahua, he may require regular combing to prevent matting.
-He’s also going to be a shedder, so keep your lint roller handy!
+This mix usually has a short, spiky coat that needs minimal grooming aside from removing loose hair, but if he’s mixed with a long-haired Chihuahua, he may require regular combing to prevent matting.
+He’s also going to be a shedder, so potential owners need to keep a lint roller handy!

 5. Frenchie x Beagle (Frengle)